-AGH's acquisition of One Team Health Inc. in May 2019 is a key part of our strategy for diversification and expansion.
+AGH acquired One Team Health Inc. in May 2019 and is a key part of our strategy for diversification and expansion.
 OTH is an entity domiciled in Canada and operates as a provider of overseas healthcare management and network services.